-But what if you're selling to IT managers and the like?
+But what if you're targeting IT managers and the like?
 Well, they're people too, and as put off by a buzzword blitzkrieg as anyone.

-But - if you're smart about it - a light sprinkling of the lingo could position you as a fellow insider and win rapport, credibility and trust.
+But - if you're smart about it - a light sprinkling of the lingo could position you as a fellow insider to win rapport, credibility and trust.
 I can do that too.

 It's always a good thing to present your technology's features in uncluttered, everyday English.

-It's even better to show how it helps the customer - the desire or problem that drives them to buy.
+It's even better to show how it benefits the customer - the desire or problem that drives them to buy.

-If you could wrap that all up in sentences that seamlessly flow - and with a wink and a laugh along the way - well, why wouldn't you?
+If you could wrap that up in sentences that seamlessly flow - with a wink and a laugh along the way - well, why wouldn't you?

 An overview of computer networking for small business owners from non-IT backgrounds.

 This was where I taught myself how to build Python using the Scrapy framework so that I could run them on similarly priced ARM and x86 servers to see how they compared in speed.

 How to take control of your IT problems so they don't control you.